Eschatologue/CM_wiki/docs/class/artificer/index.md

 #### Infusing an Item

-Whenever you finish a Long Rest, you can touch a non-magical object and imbue it with one of your Infusions, turning it into a magic item.
-An Infusion works on only certain kinds of objects, as specified in the infusion's description.
-If the item requires attunement, you can attune yourself to it the instant you infuse the item.
-If you decide to attune to the item later, you must do so using the normal process for attunement.
+After completing a Long Rest, you can touch a non-magical (also called mundane) object and imbue it with one of your Infusions, transforming it into a magical item.
+Each Infusion specifies the types of objects it can be applied to.

+If the item requires attunement, you can attune to it instantly when you infuse it.
+Alternatively, you may attune to it later through the standard attunement process.

-Your Infusion remains in an item indefinitely, but when you die, the Infusion vanishes after a number of days have passed equal to your Intelligence modifier (minimum of 1 day).
-The Infusion also vanishes if you give up your knowledge of the Infusion for another one.
+An Infusion remains active indefinitely but ends if:

+- You die, after a number of days equal to your Intelligence modifier (minimum of 1 day).
+- You replace the Infusion with another one.

-You can infuse more than one nonmagical object at the end of a Long Rest; the maximum number of objects appears in parentheses in the Infusions Known column of the Artificer Features table.
-You must touch each of the objects, and each of your Infusions can be in only one object at a time.
-Moreover, no object can bear more than one of your Infusions at a time.
-If you try to exceed your maximum number of Infusions, one Infusion of your choice immediately ends, and then the new Infusion applies.
+At the end of a Long Rest, you may infuse multiple non-magical objects, up to the limit indicated in the Infusions Known column of the Artificer Features table.
+Each Infusion can only be applied to one object, and no object may bear more than one Infusion at a time.
+If applying a new Infusion would exceed your maximum, you must choose one active Infusion to end before applying the new one.

-If an Infusion ends on an item that contains other things, like a Bag of Holding, its contents harmlessly appear in and around its space.
+If an Infusion ends on an object with contents (such as a Bag of Holding), its contents appear harmlessly in and around the item's location.

 [Artificer Infusions]: ../../option/class-options/artificer-infusion/index.md